AhmadHasan0710/Self-Hosted-Infrastructure/documentation/03-service-deployment.md

 1. **Defined in Docker Compose** — with a pinned image version, persistent volume mapping, and an internal port.
 2. **Bound internally only** — no service publishes a port to the public interface.
-Everything is only reachable over the internal Docker network or localhost, which the tunnel then reaches over its own outbound connection.
+Everything is only reachable over the VPN or localhost, which the tunnel then reaches over its own outbound connection.
 3. **Given an ingress rule** — services meant to be public get a matching ingress rule in `cloudflared`'s config, mapping their hostname to